GwendalBroudin/eyewriter-1.0/readme.md

 The videos [here](http://eyewriter.org/developer/) explain how to use the software.

-Note that mouse support is currently disabled (commented out) and that the "mouse simulation" button in "calibration" mode is dead (not yet implemented).
+Note that mouse support can be switch on/off using the 'm' keyboard key and that the "mouse simulation" button in "calibration" mode is dead (not yet implemented).

 Also note that some settings (most notably whether the software will read its input from a video file or from a camera) can only be changed manually in the